subquery/documentation/docs/quickstart/quickstart_chains/avalanche.md

 import { PangolinRewards, User } from "../types";
 ```

-If you're creating a new Etheruem based project, this command will also generate ABI types and save them into `src/types` using the `npx typechain --target=ethers-v5` command, allowing you to bind these contracts to specific addresses in the mappings and call read-only contract methods against the block being processed.
+If you're creating a new Ethereum based project, this command will also generate ABI types and save them into `src/types` using the `npx typechain --target=ethers-v5` command, allowing you to bind these contracts to specific addresses in the mappings and call read-only contract methods against the block being processed.
 It will also generate a class for every contract event to provide easy access to event parameters, as well as the block and transaction the event originated from.
 All of these types are written to `src/typs/abi-interfaces` and `src/typs/contracts` directories.
 In the example Avalanche SubQuery project, you would import these types like so.

 ```ts
 import { RewardPaidLog } from "../types/abi-interfaces/PangolinRewards";